-✓ Actions for LEARN Group ☐ Meet with EM directors and public information officers (PIOs) to be sure that information for the business sector included on contact lists. s ☐ Document how messages can be sent and need to be formatted so it's easier to implement when needed (211, municipa websites, reverse 911 etc.) Convene organizations that will play a rein business recovery.
-Designate one great to take the lead coordinating business communications in a post-disaster situation. oup Recruit a local leader who is willing to encourage and stress the importance of continuity planning within the community private sector.
-Publish updates, information and plans a you prepare.
-This helps build relationshi coordinate financing, share logistics information, and gives partners "one pla to go" for information and updates. ps, Compile the results of your actions into a communications plan, distribute copies to partners and publish online so business can reference if/when needed.
-0 Identify communication mediums that wind be used by all partners and document formatting or content guidelines.
-II
+Actions for LEARN Group Meet with EM directors and public information officers (PIOs) to be sure that information for the business sector is included on contact lists.
+Document how messages can be sent and need to be formatted so it's easier to implement when needed (211, municipal websites, reverse 911 etc.) Convene organizations that will play a role in business recovery.
+Designate one group to take the lead coordinating business communications in a post-disaster situation.
+Recruit a local leader who is willing to encourage and stress the importance of continuity planning within the community's private sector.
+Publish updates, information and plans as you prepare.
+This helps build relationships, coordinate financing, share logistics information, and gives partners "one place to go" for information and updates.
+Compile the results of your actions into a communications plan, distribute copies to partners and publish online so businesses can reference if/when needed.
+Identify communication mediums that will be used by all partners and document formatting or content guidelines.